ntfwc/twitch_desktop_notification_system/README.md

 It checks TwitchTV immediately.
 It will tell you who is streaming at that moment, then it will check periodically for changes.
 Each notification will have a pop-up that stays up about 30 seconds (unless you close it earlier).
 It will also print it out in the command line window/terminal emulator with the time, so you won't miss notifications if they occur while you are away from the computer.

+Note: I don't see why you might do it, but you shouldn't run two instances at once in the same directory.
+If you do, you could corrupt the avatar cache.
+Not a big deal as you would just have to clear the cache to fix it (see below), but still something to note.

 #Stopping

 Just go to the command line/terminal emulator it is running in and press Ctrl+C. That will stop the program, and it will print out "Application Terminated".
 Then you can close the window.
 Note: Not doing Ctrl+C and just closing the window shouldn't cause any ill effects as it uses a database for persistent storage, but using Ctrl+C is still the suggested method.

+#Clearing the cache

+Simply go to the cache folder and delete the contents.
+Do this if the cache is corrupted.

+In theory, after there are plenty of users you stop following with it and/or lots of avatar changes, this could reclaim a little bit of disk space, but it shouldn't be significant.

 #Technical Notes